abdelh17/SmartClassAIssistant/README.md

 ```bash
 python train_model.py
 ```
+After the training code is run, a new folder is created at the root: ```saved_models```.
+It contains the three models and their weights.

 ### Run the evaluation code
 **Note: you must have ran the train_model command at least once before.
 Your folder structure should have a ```saved_models``` folder.**